 Cloud Assembly Tag:

 Wait, you say!
 What’s the difference between tags in Cloud Assembly and NSX?
-Cloud Assembly uses capability and constraint tags, defined throughout the product, to help the placement service make decisions about the best place to deploy requested resources.
+Cloud Assembly uses constraint tags, defined throughout the product, to help the placement service make decisions about the best place to deploy requested resources.
 You add Cloud Assembly tags to a blueprint as well, however Cloud Assembly tags appear as constraints, such as below env:vcs.
 In this case, the tag constrains a deployment to a specific vSphere cluster.
 NSX leverages object tags in a different way, mainly for organizational and management needs.

 Searching Tags in NSX